-During December 2015 and 2014, we assessed our goodwill and indefinite life intangible asset for impairment in accordance with the requirements of ASC Topic 350 (Intangibles - Goodwill and Other).
+During December 2016 and 2015, we assessed our goodwill and indefinite life intangible asset for impairment in accordance with the requirements of ASC Topic 350 (Intangibles - Goodwill and Other).
 Our goodwill impairment assessment is based upon a combination of the income approach, which estimates the fair value of our reporting units based upon a discounted cash flow approach, and the market approach which estimates the fair value of our reporting units based upon comparable market multiples.
 This fair value is then reconciled to our market capitalization at year end with an appropriate control premium.
-The discount rates used in 2015 and 2014 for the discounted cash flows were 20% and 17%, respectively.
+The discount rates used in 2016 and 2015 for the discounted cash flows were 18.5% and 20.0%, respectively.
 The selection of these rates was based upon our analysis of market based estimates of capital costs and discount rates.
 The peer companies used in the market approach operate in our market segment.
-The determination of the fair value of our reporting units requires management to make significant estimates and assumptions including the selection of appropriate peer group companies, control premiums, discount rate, terminal growth rates, forecasts of revenue and expense growth rates, changes in working capital, depreciation, amortization and capital expenditures.
+The determination of the fair value of our reporting units requires management to make significant estimates and assumptions including the selection of appropriate peer group companies, control premiums, discount rate, terminal growth rates, forecasts of revenue and expense growth rates, income tax rates, changes in working capital, depreciation, amortization and capital expenditures.
 Changes in assumptions concerning future financial results or other underlying assumptions could have a significant impact on either the fair value of the reporting unit or the amount of the goodwill impairment charge.

-During the goodwill impairment assessment in both 2015 and 2014, we performed a Step I test to identify potential impairment, in which the fair value of the Thermal Products reporting unit was compared with its book value.
-This assessment indicated no impairment existed as the fair value of this reporting unit was determined to exceed its carrying value by 84% or \$12,019 at December 31, 2015 and by 68% or \$15,971 at December 31, 2014.
+During the goodwill impairment assessment in both 2016 and 2015, we performed a Step I test to identify potential impairment, in which the fair value of the Thermal Products reporting unit was compared with its book value.
+This assessment indicated no impairment existed as the fair value of this reporting unit was determined to exceed its carrying value.

-During the indefinite life intangible asset impairment assessment in both 2015 and 2014, we compared the fair value of our intangible asset with its carrying amount.
-This assessment indicated no impairment existed as the fair value of the intangible assets exceeded their carrying values in both 2015 and 2014.
+During the indefinite life intangible asset impairment assessment in both 2016 and 2015, we compared the fair value of our intangible asset with its carrying amount.
+This assessment indicated no impairment existed as the fair value of the intangible assets exceeded their carrying values in both 2016 and 2015.

-Impairment of Long-Lived Assets and Finite-lived Intangible Assets

-As previously noted, our long-lived assets consist of our finite-lived intangible assets and property and equipment.
-During both December 2015 and 2014, due to continued operating losses experienced in our Mechanical Products segment, we assessed the long-lived assets of this segment for impairment.
-Our assessments indicated that the property and equipment that is allocated to this segment was not impaired.
-During 2015 and 2014, we did not review our Thermal and Electrical Products segment's long lived assets for impairment as there were no events or changes in business circumstances that would indicate an impairment might exist.
+Impairment of Long-Lived Assets and Finite-lived Intangible Assets continued operating losses experienced in our Mechanical Products segment, we assessed the long-lived assets of this segment for impairment.
+Our assessment indicated that the property and equipment that is allocated to this segment was not impaired.
+During 2016, the operations of the Mechanical Products segment were substantially restructured.
+However, as this segment still experienced an operating loss for 2016, we performed an assessment of the long-lived assets of this segment for impairment during December 2016.
+Our assessment indicated that the property and equipment that is allocated to this segment was not impaired.
+During 2016 and 2015, we did not review our Thermal and Electrical Products segment's long lived assets for impairment as there were no events or changes in business circumstances that would indicate an impairment might exist.